Dylan-Bartoli/Dylan-Bartoli/README.md

 # 💫 About Me:
-I'm a creative web developer focusing on create interactive and modern websites.
+I am a creative web developer who focuses on creating modern and interactive websites.

 ## 🌐 Socials: